 Content Warning: This vignette contains discussion of childhood exposure to parental alcoholism and domestic violence.
 While free of graphic detail, the material addresses trauma, fear, and hypervigilance that some readers may find distressing.

-Neuroscientist Stephen Porges (2011), developer of Polyvagal Theory, explained that the autonomic nervous system continuously evaluates environmental cues for safety or danger through a process he termed neuroception, an unconscious detection of threat that occurs beneath conscious awareness.
-In homes where violence erupts unpredictably, children’s nervous systems become calibrated to constant danger, their neuroception tuned to detect the subtlest indicators of impending harm.
+Neuroscientist Stephen Porges (2011), developer of the polyvagal theory, explained that the autonomic nervous system continuously evaluates environmental cues for safety or danger through a process he termed the body’s instinct to scan for safety, an unconscious detection of threat that occurs beneath conscious awareness.
+In homes where violence erupts unpredictably, children’s nervous systems become calibrated to constant danger, their bodies’ instinct to scan for safety tuned to detect the subtlest indicators of impending harm.

 The Architecture of Chronic Threat

-Scholarly Personal Narrative, as articulated by education scholar Robert Nash (2004), legitimises the use of personal experience as scholarly data when that experience is critically examined, carefully contextualised, and theoretically grounded.
-My childhood hypervigilance is far more than personal history; it is a case study in how developing nervous systems adapt to chronic threat, how children organise their entire beings around the imperative of survival, and how early experiences of danger foreclose later capacities for rest and solitude.
+Robert Nash (2004) calls this Scholarly Personal Narrative: the practice of using one’s own experience as scholarly data, rigorously examined and theoretically grounded.
+My childhood hypervigilance is far more than personal history; it is a case study in how developing nervous systems adapt to chronic threat, how children organize their entire beings around the imperative of survival, and how early experiences of danger foreclose later capacities for rest and solitude.

-Psychiatrist Judith Herman observes that children living in chronically threatening environments organise their entire existence around preventing further harm, shaping every aspect of their development and behaviour (1992).
+Psychiatrist Judith Herman observes that children living in chronically threatening environments organize their entire existence around preventing further harm, shaping every aspect of their development and behaviour (1992).

 Complex Trauma and Deformation of Personality

-Before entering the narrative itself, it is essential to establish the neurobiological and psychological frameworks that make sense of chronic childhood fear.
+Before the narrative, the science.
+Because what I carried in my body has a name.
 Psychiatrist Judith Herman (1992) introduced the concept of complex post-traumatic stress disorder (complex PTSD) to describe prolonged, repeated trauma occurring in contexts where escape is impossible, particularly during developmental years.
 Herman distinguished complex PTSD from single-incident trauma, noting that repeated trauma in adult life erodes the structure of an already-formed personality, but repeated trauma in childhood fundamentally shapes and deforms the personality as it develops.
-Children exposed to ongoing domestic violence develop far more than memories of specific frightening events; they develop an altered baseline state characterised by constant vigilance, disrupted attachment, and a compromised sense of safety.
+Children exposed to ongoing domestic violence develop far more than memories of specific frightening events; they develop an altered baseline state characterized by constant vigilance, disrupted attachment, and a compromised sense of safety.

 This distinction matters profoundly.
 Single-incident trauma, while devastating, occurs against a backdrop of relative safety.
 The person knows what normal felt like before the trauma and can potentially return to that baseline.
 But for children in chronically threatening environments, a safe baseline is absent.
 The threat is the baseline.
 Safety, when it occurs, feels like an aberration.

-Polyvagal Theory, developed by Stephen Porges (2011), provides a crucial understanding of how chronic threat shapes the nervous system.
-Porges described three hierarchically organised subsystems of the autonomic nervous system: the ventral vagal system, which supports social engagement and feelings of safety; the sympathetic nervous system, which mobilises fight-or-flight responses; and the dorsal vagal system, which produces freeze, collapse, and shutdown responses.
+How the Nervous System Responds to Safety and Threat, developed by Stephen Porges (2011), provides a crucial understanding of how chronic threat shapes the nervous system.
+Porges described three hierarchically organized subsystems of the autonomic nervous system: the genuine safety system, which supports social engagement and feelings of safety; the sympathetic nervous system, which mobilizes fight-or-flight responses; and the dorsal vagal system, which produces freeze, collapse, and shutdown responses.
 In safe environments, the nervous system flexibly moves between these states as situations require.
-However, in chronically threatening environments, the system becomes biased toward defensive states, with the ventral vagal social engagement system chronically inhibited (Porges, 2011).
+However, in chronically threatening environments, the system becomes biased toward defensive states, with the genuine safety social engagement system chronically inhibited (Porges, 2011).

 Hypervigilance as an Adaptive Strategy

 Hypervigilance is best understood as an intelligent adaptation rather than a pathology.
 The child who learns to read micro-expressions, to detect shifts in vocal tone, to map escape routes through the house, that child is surviving rather than malfunctioning.
-The problem emerges in the persistence of the adaptation long after the threat has ended, in the way the nervous system continues signalling danger even in contexts of genuine safety.
+The problem arises from the persistence of the adaptation long after the threat has ended, in the way the nervous system continues to signal danger even in contexts of genuine safety.

 Betrayal Trauma and the Violation of Reality